How to Create a WordPress Website in China on Bluehost7

 Replace yourwebsitehere.com with your website domain name.
 For example, for my case, I will use http://hostingpinglun.com/wp-login/

-Go ahead and update the Name servers to be the same as those sent in the email.
+Go ahead and update the name servers to be the same as those sent in the email.

 Hopefully, this visual guide on how to create a WordPress website in Bluehost China has been useful to you.
-In case you are facing any problem with any of the steps above; please drop your comments below.